quietust/nintendulator/doc/readme.txt

      screen, then enter the codes as you would on a real Game Genie.
      Press Ctrl+G while the game is running to enable/disable the currently entered codes.
+- Log Invalid Opcodes
+   Enables the logging of supported "undocumented opcodes" to the Debug
+     Information window.
+If you are running a program which makes heavy use of such instructions, turning this option off can provide a significant increase in emulation speed.
 - Frame Step
    Allows you to pause a game and advance it one frame at a time while
      updating your controls.
 Useful for recording movies.